 At least 8 weeks before your trip, check the latest country-specific health advice from the National Travel Health Network and Centre (NaTHNaC – https://travelhealthpro.org.uk/countries) on the Travel HealthPro website.
 Each country-specific page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.

-Medical care: Anyone requiring regular medical care should find out about the facilities available in the sparsely populated parts of Norway.
+Anyone requiring regular medical care should find out about the facilities available in the sparsely populated parts of Norway.
 There may be problems accessing certain services in different regions.
 Outside normal business hours from 8.00 a.m. to 3.00/4.00 p.m., local emergency centres (Legevakt) can be contacted.
-The central emergency numbers in Norway are 112 (Police) or 113 (ambulance).
-For the dental emergency service (Tannlegevakt), payment must generally be made locally in cash.

-You should get a free UK Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC) before leaving the UK.
-If you already have an EHIC it will still be valid as long as it remains in date.
+At the emergency dental service (tannlegevakt), payment must usually be made on site in cash or by credit card.
+You should get a free UK Global Health Insurance Card (GHIC) before leaving the UK.
 You can also contact your health insurance company for information on current regulations.

 Customers must ensure that they are in good physical and mental health in line with the trip in question.
 Customers must enquire about the physical mobility and psychological autonomy required for this trip.